Fri, Jul. 26th, 2013

 Birmingham bred and Nashville re-united, The Paranormals muscle their way through riff-driven rock and roll.

-Fusing the sweat and grit of classic rock with the catchy hooks and infectious melodies of ’90s alt-rock, The Paranormals have developed a sound that is simultaneously original and familiar without being derivative.
+Fusing the sweat and grit of classic rock with the catchy hooks and infectious melodies of

 The Cultivation is a Nashville based pop-rock sensation comprised of Emerson Wells, Kevin Martin, Tony Thompson and Jay Averitt.
 Their feel-good, melodically intricate tunes, driven by the flawless vocals of Wells have drawn attention from Nashville’s very own Lightning 100, putting them in the heat of the fire with some of Nashville’s most established bands in the Indie Radio’s Music City Mayhem Contest.
 Their radio debut has drawn attention, practically over night, from local and national press and industry, pushing them into the ranks with the best.